doomsdayhotel/bigd-hw3-group7/README.md

 *Hint*: make sure that your solution correctly handles movies with parentheses in the title, such as `101 Dalmatians (One Hundred and One Dalmatians)`!

-**Note**: the data provided is derived from a real movie database, and may contain some offensive language.
+**Note**: the data provided is derived from a real movie database, and may contain content that might be offensive to modern audiences.
 The data is provided "as-is".

 ## 5. Item co-occurrence